 Quaker Religion Today

-Today, there are more than 300,000 Quakers around the world, by some estimates, with the highest percentage in Africa.
+Today, there are approximately 400,000 Quakers around the world, by some estimates, with the highest percentage in Africa.

 There are different branches of Quakerism; some have “programmed” worship services that are led by pastors, while others practice “unprogrammed” worship, which is done in silence (those who are inspired can speak) without the guidance of a pastor.